 How Seal-less Plunger Pumps Work

-- Wanner/Hydra-Cell T100 Series pumps use suction and discharge valves like any other plunger pumps, but their unique patented design uses diaphragms as the wetted components to move the fluid instead of the plungers.
+- Wanner/Hydra-Cell T100 Series pumps use suction and discharge valves like other plunger pumps.
+Still, their unique patented design uses diaphragms as the wetted components to move the fluid instead of the plungers.
 This design is why the Wanner/Hydra-Cell T & Q series pumps are the only seal-less plunger pumps on the market.

-- When fluid enters the pump, it travels through the valves and into the diaphragm chamber from one side.
-As the pressure increases, the fluid moves into the second and third diaphragms until the pump discharges at ~680 psi (46.88 bar).
+- Fluid entering the pump travels through the valves and into the diaphragm chamber from one side.
+As the pressure increases, the liquid moves into the second and third diaphragms until the pump discharges at ~680 psi (46.88 bar).